aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/transparency-effects/add-transparent-object-to-xps-document/_index.md

 path5.Fill.Opacity = 0.8f;
 ```

-Demonstrate how opacity can be managed independently for different paths.
+Setting the `Opacity` property to 0.8 makes this rectangle 80 % opaque, illustrating how you can fine‑tune transparency for each element.

 ## Step 8: Save the XPS Document